Simplification of the Fermi-L\"owdin Self-Interaction Correction Method for Efficient Self-Interaction-Free Density Functional Calculations: Methodology

 We divide the $N$ occupied Kohn-Sham (KS) orbitals into groups of $P$ passive and $(N-P)$ active orbitals such that the corrected exchange-correlation energy can be written as \cite{yamamoto2020improvements}

-Here, $X_{i\sigma}^{k}$ and $Y_{i\sigma}^{k}$ can be considered as scaling factors that can be determined using various criteria.\cite{vydrov2006scaling,yamamoto2020improvements} The value of $P$ should be chosen carefully.
-For example, by applying full SIC correction to the orbitals that participate in the stretched bonds and scaling down SIC for other orbitals, Yamamoto and coworkers were able to obtain barrier heights of BH6 dataset within the chemical accuracy\cite{yamamoto2020improvements} {using this selective orbital scaling SIC (SOSIC)}.
-As our purpose in this work is to simplify the SIC approach to improve its computational efficiency, we choose $P$ to be the core orbitals with the factors $X^k_{i\sigma}=0$ and $Y^k_{i\sigma}=1$.
+Here, $X_{i\sigma}^{k}$ and $Y_{i\sigma}^{k}$ can be considered as scaling factors that can be determined using various criteria.\cite{vydrov2006scaling,yamamoto2020improvements} The set of $P$ passive orbitals should be chosen carefully.
+For example, by applying full SIC correction to the orbitals that participate in stretched bonds and scaling down the SIC for other orbitals, Yamamoto and coworkers were able to obtain barrier heights of BH6 dataset within the chemical accuracy\cite{yamamoto2020improvements} {using this selective orbital scaling SIC (SOSIC)}.
+As our purpose in this work is to simplify the SIC approach to improve its computational efficiency, we choose $P$ to be the core orbitals with factors $X^k_{i\sigma}=0$ and $Y^k_{i\sigma}=1$.
 This amounts to removing the SIE only from the valence electrons.
-This method of selectively applying SIC to the valence electron will be referred to as vSOSIC hereafter.
+Other choices of $P$ are possible but here we choose to select only the valence electrons so that direct comparison of the results with earlier PZSIC results is possible and meaningful.
+This method of selectively applying SIC to the valence electron is referred to as vSOSIC hereafter.
+Likewise, the approach that uses the FLOs constructed from the core KS orbitals ( $X^k_{i\sigma}=1$ and $Y^k_{i\sigma}=0$ in Eq. [\ref{eq:sosic-dfa}] ) to compute the SIC of the core orbitals will be called cSOSIC.